Aliases for ESR2 Gene

 GeneCards Summary for ESR2 Gene

 ESR2 (Estrogen Receptor 2) is a Protein Coding gene.
 Diseases associated with ESR2 include Thyroid Carcinoma, Familial Medullary and Transsexualism.
-Among its related pathways are Ovarian Infertility Genes and Gene Expression.
+Among its related pathways are Gene Expression and Sudden Infant Death Syndrome (SIDS) Susceptibility Pathways.
 Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and enzyme binding.
 An important paralog of this gene is ESR1.

 UniProtKB/Swiss-Prot for ESR2 Gene